ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 Note that if your event handler receives multiple arguments, the second one will be the continuation function, and it must be called.

-If an exception is thrown from withing the handler or a function called by it, the exception will bubble into the VM and interrupt it, possibly corrupting its state.
-It's strongly recommended not to throw from withing event handlers.
+If an exception is thrown from within the handler or a function called by it, the exception will bubble into the VM and interrupt it, possibly corrupting its state.
+It's strongly recommended not to throw from within event handlers.

 ## Understanding the VM